The Bifurcation Point

 Organizations

-Umaña's profile at the Goldman Environmental Prize, where he has served on the jury since 1991.
+Umaña's profile at the Goldman Environmental Prize, where he has served on the jury since the early 1990s.

 Costa Rica's National Forestry Finance Fund, which administers the PES program Umaña's policies helped create.